What is Osteopathy?

-Osteopathy is a gentle and effective hands-on approach to healthcare, based on the principle that the way your body moves influences how it functions.
+Osteopathy is a gentle and effective hands-on approach to healthcare (recognised by the NHS as an Allied Health Profession), based on the principle that the way your body moves influences how it functions.
 It works with the structure and function of the body, and is based on the principle that the well-being of an individual depends on the skeleton, muscles, ligaments and connective tissues functioning smoothly together.

 Where can I get more information about osteopathy?

 The GOsC was established by the Osteopaths Act 1993 to “provide for the regulation of the profession of osteopathy”.
 It sets and maintains standards of osteopathic practice and conduct; maintains a Register of qualified professionals; assures the quality of osteopathic education and training; helps patients with complaints about an osteopath; and removes anyone who is found unfit to practise from the Register.
 The website is an extremely useful source of information on all aspects of the profession.